sush101/GettingNcleaningData_project/README.md

 GettingNcleaningData_project
 ============================

-This is a Project done under getting and Cleaning the data course of coursera.
+*#This is a Project done under getting and Cleaning the data course of coursera.
-Below is the R-script :
+*#Below is the R-script :

-# Getting and cleaning the data:
-# Coursera Project:
+*#Remove the previously created objects and clean up the R working Space.:

 rm(list=ls(all=TRUE))

-# Reading train text files:
+*#Reading train text files:

 setwd("D:/sushma/GettingnCleaningTheData/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/train")
 x_train<-read.table("X_train.txt")

-# Reading Features Text file:
+*#Reading Features Text file:

 setwd("D:/sushma/GettingnCleaningTheData/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
 feature<-read.table("features.txt")

+*#Remove the first column of the feature data set and transposing the feature vector, so we are left with an array of *#feature names.
+There are 561 varaibles and they are named as 'v1','v2', and so on 'v561'.

 feature<-feature[-c(1)]

 featureT<-data.frame(t(feature))
 row.names(featureT)=NULL

+*# The below code re-names the features of train data w.r.to feature data set.

 colnames(x_train)<-colnames(featureT)
 x_train<-rbind(x_train,featureT)